thromel/thromel.github.io/_posts/2024-12-27-optimizing-dotnet-microservices-performance.md

 Imagine this: It's Monday morning, you've just joined your first job as a backend engineer, and the Slack alerts are exploding.
 Your company's core product—a healthcare analytics platform built with .NET 8 microservices—is crawling under load.
 Response times that should be 200ms are hitting 8+ seconds.
 Users are abandoning the application, and the business is losing money by the hour.

 This isn't fiction.
-This was my reality six months into my role at IQVIA, and the journey to fix it taught me more about backend performance optimization than any textbook ever could.
+This was my reality six months into my role as a backend engineer, and the journey to fix it taught me more about backend performance optimization than any textbook ever could.
 If you're a junior engineer stepping into the world of enterprise backend systems, this story will equip you with practical knowledge to identify, understand, and resolve the most common performance bottlenecks you'll encounter.

 ## The Battlefield: Understanding Our Microservice Architecture